odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 The numbers on the diagram refer to the notes below.

-1. A third party technology (processing engine) sends OpenLineage events to Egeria's OpenLineage API endpoint.
+1. A third party technology (processing engine) sends Open Lineage events to Egeria's Open Lineage API endpoint.
 This is passed to the Lineage Integrator OMIS's context manager.

-2. A third party technology is using the proxy backend to publish OpenLineage event to a Kafka topic.
+2. A third party technology is using the proxy backend to publish Open Lineage event to a Kafka topic.

-3. The [OpenLineage Event Receiver](/connectors/integration/open-lineage-event-receiver-integration-connector) integration connector is receiving OpenLineage events from the Kafka topic.
+3. The [Open Lineage Event Receiver](/connectors/integration/open-lineage-event-receiver-integration-connector) integration connector is receiving Open Lineage events from the Kafka topic.
 It passes them to the Lineage Integrator OMIS's context manager via its own context.

-4. The [Governance Action OpenLineage](/connectors/integration/governance-action-open-lineage-integration-connector) integration connector has registered a listener to receive events about the [engine actions](/concepts/engine-action) that are being processed in the open metadata ecosystem.
+4. The [Governance Action Open Lineage](/connectors/integration/governance-action-open-lineage-integration-connector) integration connector has registered a listener to receive events about the [engine actions](/concepts/engine-action) that are being processed in the open metadata ecosystem.

-5. The Governance Action OpenLineage integration connector creates OpenLineage events to represent the processing by the governance actions and passes them to the Lineage Integrator OMIS's context manager via its own context.
+5. The Governance Action Open Lineage integration connector creates Open Lineage events to represent the processing by the governance actions and passes them to the Lineage Integrator OMIS's context manager via its own context.

-6. An integration connector that wishes to receive OpenLineage events must register a listener with the Lineage Integrator OMIS's context manager via its own context.
-Once it is registered, it receives all OpenLineage events that are subsequently passed to the context manager.
+6. An integration connector that wishes to receive Open Lineage events must register a listener with the Lineage Integrator OMIS's context manager via its own context.
+Once it is registered, it receives all Open Lineage events that are subsequently passed to the context manager.

-7. The [API-based OpenLineage Log Store](/connectors/integration/api-based-open-lineage-log-store-integration-connector) registers a listener for OpenLineage events and passes each one received to a remote server supporting the OpenLineage API (such as [Marquez](https://marquezproject.github.io/marquez/)).
+7. The [API-based Open Lineage Log Store](/connectors/integration/api-based-open-lineage-log-store-integration-connector) registers a listener for Open Lineage events and passes each one received to a remote server supporting the Open Lineage API (such as [Marquez](https://marquezproject.github.io/marquez/)).

-8. The [File-based OpenLineage Log Store](/connectors/integration/file-based-open-lineage-log-store-integration-connector) registers a listener for OpenLineage events and stores each event received as a file in a nominated folder on the file system.
+8. The [File-based Open Lineage Log Store](/connectors/integration/file-based-open-lineage-log-store-integration-connector) registers a listener for Open Lineage events and stores each event received as a file in a nominated folder on the file system.

-9. The [OpenLineage Cataloguer](/connectors/integration/open-lineage-cataloguer-integration-connector) registers a listener for OpenLineage events and ensures the jobs describe in them are catalogued as [Processes](/types/2/0215-Software-Components) in open metadata.
+9. The [Open Lineage Cataloguer](/connectors/integration/open-lineage-cataloguer-integration-connector) registers a listener for Open Lineage events and ensures the jobs describe in them are catalogued as [Processes](/types/2/0215-Software-Components) in open metadata.
 Depending on its configuration, it may also catalog each run as a *TransientEmbeddedProcess* entity linked to the job's process entity.

-### OpenLineage Log Store
+### Open Lineage Log Store

-The OpenLineage log store is a destination where OpenLineage events can be written.
+The Open Lineage log store is a destination where Open Lineage events can be written.
 This enables them to be queried by governance processes that are validating the behavior of the operational environment.

-Figure 26 shows the capture of OpenLineage events into the OpenLineage log store which is a directory (folder) in the filesystem.
+Figure 26 shows the capture of Open Lineage events into the Open Lineage log store which is a directory (folder) in the filesystem.
 The content of the log store is later queried by the *ProcessValidatorConnector* (a [governance verification service](/concepts/governance-service) running in an [engine host](/concepts/engine-host)) to determine if the [processes are operating as expected](#governing-expectations).

 ![Figure 26](/features/lineage-management/open-lineage-example-deployment.svg)
-> **Figure 26:** An example deployment of Egeria that is capturing and processing OpenLineage events.
-On the left-hand side the integration connectors running in the integration daemon are capturing the events, storing them in the OpenLineage log store and creating additional metadata as appropriate.
+> **Figure 26:** An example deployment of Egeria that is capturing and processing Open Lineage events.
+On the left-hand side the integration connectors running in the integration daemon are capturing the events, storing them in the Open Lineage log store and creating additional metadata as appropriate.
 On the right-hand side of the diagram, are the stewardship processes that are stitching together the lineage and validating that the digital landscape is operating as expected.

-The implementation of the OpenLineage log store is pluggable so an OpenLineage log store could be implemented as a server such as [Marquez](https://marquezproject.github.io/marquez/).
+The implementation of the Open Lineage log store is pluggable so an Open Lineage log store could be implemented as a server such as [Marquez](https://marquezproject.github.io/marquez/).
 This is shown in figure 27.

 ![Figure 27](/features/lineage-management/open-lineage-example-deployment-marquez.svg)
-> **Figure 27:** Using Marquez as the OpenLineage log store.
+> **Figure 27:** Using Marquez as the Open Lineage log store.
 This is the same diagram as figure 26 except tha Marquez has replaced the file system as the log store.
-Marquez provides an API to simplify the processing of the OpenLineage events.
+Marquez provides an API to simplify the processing of the Open Lineage events.

 ## Lineage stewardship